arielbk/React-Hooks/README.md

 # Hooks Practice

-I think the best way to learn about something new is to get an idea of it, then dive in and start tinkering and learning the nuances along the way.
+I think the best way to learn about something new is to get a general idea about it, then dive in and start tinkering and learning the nuances along the way.

 I'll continue to add notes above as I go.